A Guide for CosmoMC Installation and Running: Introduction

 \section{Introduction}

-CosmoMC\footnote{Cosmological Monte Carlo} is a public code which includes a Markov Chain Monte Carlo (MCMC) engine for exploring cosmological parameter space with some tools for analyzing Markov chains and importance sampling.
-This code is written in FORTRAN 2003/2008 language and has some Python packages for building grids of runs, analyzing and plotting.
-This code also includes CAMB\footnote{\url{http://camb.info}} code to calculate theoretical matter power spectrum and CMB temperature and polarization power spectra.
-CosmoMC could be run on a multiprocessor machine and in a few of hours you can get good results.
-You can run this code on a cluster as well.
-For more detailed documentation of this code you can refer to: \\ \url{https://cosmologist.info/cosmomc/readme.html}
+CosmoMC ({``Cosmological Monte Carlo''}) is a free and open-source software that allows you to explore cosmological parameter space.
+It includes a Markov Chain Monte Carlo (MCMC) engine and some tools to analyze Markov chains and importance sampling.
+CosmoMC is written in FORTRAN 2003/2008.
+Also, There are some Python packages for building grids of runs, analyzing, and plotting.
+This code also includes CAMB\footnote{\url{http://camb.info}} code to calculate the theoretical matter power spectrum and CMB temperature and polarization power spectra.
+CosmoMC parallel implementation allows you to run the code on a multicore machine as well as a massive cluster of thousands of cores.
+For more detailed documentation of this code, you can refer to: \url{https://cosmologist.info/cosmomc/readme.html}